JerBouma/jerbouma.github.io/_pages/financetoolkit/financetoolkit.md

 ## Basic Usage

 This section is an introduction to the Finance Toolkit.
 Also see [this notebook](https://www.jeroenbouma.com/projects/financetoolkit/getting-started) for a detailed Getting Started guide as well as [this notebook](https://www.jeroenbouma.com/projects/financetoolkit/finance-database) that includes the [Finance Database 🌎](https://www.jeroenbouma.com/projects/financedatabase) and a proper financial analysis.
+Next to that, find below a fully-fledged code documentation as well as Jupyter Notebooks in which you can see many examples ranging from basic examples to creating custom ratios to working with your own datasets.

+A basic example of how to use the Finance Toolkit is shown below.

 ````python
 from financetoolkit import Toolkit